SimonPadbury/bookmarks/README.md

 https://wordpress.org/support/

-## Some marketing email systems I like
+## Some marketing email systems I like / use

 https://mailchimp.com/